logo

 Bobby Segall grew up in Montgomery, graduating from Sidney Lanier High School.
 He attended college at Vanderbilt University, and law school at the University of Alabama, where he finished first in his graduating class.
 One of Bobby's great heroes growing up was Judge Frank M. Johnson, Jr., who was noted for his courageous civil rights decisions during turbulent times in Alabama.
 One of the foremost highlights in Bobby's career was clerking for a year with Judge Johnson.
 That year produced a lifetime of memories and a lasting relationship with the judge.

 Following his clerkship, Bobby attended Harvard Law School, where he received an LLM degree in 1973 and met his wife, Sandy.
-At the end of that year, Bobby joined Copeland Franco (then called Hobbs Copeland), where he has been ever since.
-Bobby's practice is comprised almost entirely of litigation, and although Bobby prefers to represent plaintiffs in both personal injury and business litigation, including complex litigation, he has handled a wide array of cases for both plaintiffs and defendants.
-Bobby's practice has also included many and varied United States and Alabama consitutional law cases, cases before the Alabama Ethics Commission, and cases involving voting and election law.
+At the end of that year, Bobby joined Copeland Franco (then called Hobbs Copeland).
+Bobby's practice is comprised almost entirely of litigation, and although he prefers to represent plaintiffs in both personal injury and business litigation, including complex litigation, he has handled a wide array of cases for both plaintiffs and defendants.
+Bobby's practice has also included many and varied United States and Alabama constitutional law cases, cases before the Alabama Ethics Commission, and cases involving voting and election law.
 Over the course of his practice, Bobby has represented numerous public officials, including a governor, lieutenant governors, attorneys general, secretaries of state, and several legislators.
 He has also represented Alabama's Democratic Party.
 In recent years, Bobby's practice has expanded into healthcare law.
 He is admitted to practice before all state and federal courts in Alabama, the United States 11th Circuit Court of Appeals, and the United States Supreme Court.

 Bobby's litigation skills have been recognized through his selection as a Fellow of the American College of Trial Lawyers, and as a member of the American Board of Trial Advocates.
 He has been included in the publication “Best Lawyers in America” for more than 20 years, and he has been named an Alabama Super Lawyer, having been listed among Alabama's top ten lawyers for the year 2008.
-In addition to his busy law practice, Bobby has found time to work on behalf of the legal profession and the Bar.
-Bobby has served as president of the Montgomery Trial Lawyers Association and the Montgomery Bar Association.
+His appellate litigation skills have been recognized through his selection as a Fellow of the American Academy of Appellate Lawyers.
+In addition to his busy law practice, Bobby has served as president of the Montgomery County Trial Lawyers Association and the Montgomery County Bar Association.
 He has also served as president of the Hugh Maddox Chapter of the American Inns of Court.
-Bobby presently serves on the board of the Federal Defender's program for the United States Middle District of Alabama.
+Bobby presently serves as president of the board of the Federal Defender's program for the United States Middle District of Alabama.
 On the state level, Bobby served as a bar commissioner for nine years, and in 2005-2006 served as president of the Alabama State Bar.
-He also served as president of Legal Services Corporation of Alabama for six years, and has now served on the board of that corporation and its successor organization, Legal Services Alabama, for over 30 years.
-Bobby also served on the Chief Justice's Commission on Professionalism, and presently serves on the Secretary of Alabama's Commission on Access to Justice.
-Bobby also serves on the Board of the University of Alabama Law School Foundation.
-Bobby is a Fellow of the American Bar Foundation, and is a Life Fellow of the Alabama Law Foundation.
+He also served as president of Legal Services Corporation Alabama for six years.
+Bobby served on the Chief Justice's Commission on Professionalism, and presently serves as Secretary of Alabama's Commission on Access to Justice.
+Bobby is a Life Fellow of the American Bar Foundation and of the Alabama Law Foundation.

 Recent News